thisisthekap/Xamarin.RevenueCat.Android/README.md

 Use this project to briefly check if the bindings are working.
 Execute the Project in Visual Studio to execute the UI tests.

+## List runtime dependencies of `com.revenuecat.purchases:purchases`

+When creating the bindings for a new version, you might need to know the runtime classpath dependencies of `com.revenuecat.purchases:purchases`.

+Within the checked out RevenueCat repository, this command may be used to accomplish this task:

+`‌gradle dependencies --configuration releaseRuntimeClasspath`

+Optionally add the `--scan` option to the command to view a "web-based, searchable dependency report".

 ## License

 The license for this repository is specified in